michaelgrn/WeatherForecastApp/README.md

 A website designed to provide users with a 7-day forecast for any specified location in the world.

-In order to run this website locally you must type the command
+In order to run this website locally you must execute the following command the in the root folder of this project:

 **npm start**